FAQs

 Playing in a Large Space

-The Hard Way Putting your headset in Developer Mode allows a host of new features that you couldn't previously do.
+Putting your headset in Developer Mode allows a host of new features that you couldn't previously do.
 This includes sideloading apps from unofficial stores, modding existing apps, and manually disabling the Guardian Boundary.
 Anyone can put their headset in Developer Mode.
 You do not have to be a developer.
 (You do need to create a placeholder development studio in Meta Quest, but it's not a lengthy process.)

 You can follow these instructions on the Meta Website.